gunrock/docsify/docs/hive/hive_gcn.md

 ## Next Steps

-### Alternate approaches
+### Alternate/Next approaches

-If you had an infinite amount of time, is there another way (algorithm/approach) we should consider to implement this?
+1. Auto backpropagation

+Integrate autodiff in Gunrock so that a developer does not need to generate backpropagation code manually. https://github.com/mitsuba-renderer/enoki, https://github.com/mitsuba-renderer/enoki

+2. Use optimised Sparse Matrix multiplication and aggregations

+Currently we use pure atomics for all such operations and shifting to better/optimised algorithms will make our training faster

+3. Providing a queue of graphs to read from disk (depends on application)

+To better leverage the speed that gunrock provides for training GNNs, we should batch our graphs from CPU to GPU so that the I/O time is minimized

+4. Move to better GNN architectures

+GNN research has led to various different GNN architectures that perform better on certain datasets/tasks.
+Providing support for a canonical set of operators to support multiple GNN architectures.

 ### Gunrock implications

-What did we learn about Gunrock?
+> What did we learn about Gunrock?
 What is hard to use, or slow?
 What potential Gunrock features would have been helpful in implementing this workflow?

+1. Gunrock as a framework for GNN would not be for the masses, it is better suited as a library to a Python Interface so that users can quickly iterate over their code etc.

+2. Gunrock has optimised traversal and frontier operators that make certain operations faster but providing support for optimised implementations of matrix multiplication / sparse matrix multiplication / support for 2D arrays / quick integration between apps amongst themselves etc. will make it faster for users to develop their architectures

 ### Notes on multi-GPU parallelization

-What will be the challenges in parallelizing this to multiple GPUs on the same node?
+> What will be the challenges in parallelizing this to multiple GPUs on the same node?

-Can the dataset be effectively divided across multiple GPUs, or must it be replicated?
+1. Effectively dividing across multiple GPUs

+- Model Parallelization

+Easy as we can have a glue module that receives data from all the split components and completes the pipeline

+- Large Graph (Monolithic model)

+There is some work done on graph partitioning for GNN training specifically, that can be leveraged.
+Secondly, all the provided operators need to support multi gpu mode and that will be plenty work.

 ### Notes on dynamic graphs

 (Only if appropriate)

+> Does this workload have a dynamic-graph component?
+Not currently but it could benefit from support for dynamic graphs (Pooling operators)

-Does this workload have a dynamic-graph component?
-If so, what are the implications of that?
-How would your implementation change?
+> If so, what are the implications of that?
+Pooling operators have been shown to help increase the quality as well as the performance of training

+> How would your implementation change?
 What support would Gunrock need to add?
+Gunrock needs to provide support for Union-Find on graphs, edge contraction etc.

 ### Notes on larger datasets